 Focusing on savings comes with the benefits of not relying upon borrowing funds in the event of an emergency.
 We offer a variety of tools to help you reach your savings goals.
 We also have a list of 10 money saving tips and banking technology to help support building a savings account.

 First, you can set up automatic transfers between your Huntington checking account and your Huntington savings account, as well as setting up a reoccurring transfer from another bank.
 This will transfer the amount you set at a pace you schedule.
-Second, we have Money Scout℠, a savings tool, that identifies small amounts to money to transfer from your checking to savings– automatically†.
+Second, we have Money Scout®, a savings tool, that identifies small amounts of money to transfer from your checking to savings—automatically once you enroll†.
 It analyzes your spending activity to help you save smarter.
 Finally, we have Savings Goal Getter℠, which is a savings goal tracker.
 Savings Goal Getter lets you set 10 individual savings goals, plus an emergency fund, all for one savings or money market account.

 It's tempting to focus on saving money or paying off debt but it's better to try to handle both.
 This way you get the benefit of saving money from tackling debt while also having an emergency fund for the unexpected.